-1. A decision to terminate a covert investigative action shall be made by a prosecutor upon application of an investigator, or on his/her own initiative.
-A prosecutor shall immediately notify a state body with an appropriate authority about the decision to terminate a covert investigative action, which will terminate the covert investigative action immediately after the decision is made.

-2. A covert investigative action shall be terminated if:

-b) circumstances are discovered that confirm that the specific objective provided for by the ruling on the given covert investigative action cannot be achieved due to objective reasons, or the carrying out of the covert investigative action is no longer essential to the investigation;

-c) the investigation and/or criminal prosecution is terminated;

-d) there is no more legal ground for carrying out a covert investigative action.

-3. If the period for carrying out a covert investigative action expires, or the grounds for suspending a covert investigative action is not removed within three days after it was suspended, a state body with an appropriate authority shall terminate the covert investigative action upon the expiry of the period specified in this paragraph.

-4. If the court recognises as unlawful a covert investigative action commenced in the case of urgent necessity, or the 48-hour period specified in a resolution on carrying out a covert investigative action commenced in the case of urgent necessity expires, a state body with an appropriate authority shall, upon receiving the court ruling, terminate the covert investigative action upon the expiry of the 48-hour period for carrying out a covert investigative action commenced immediately or in the case of urgent necessity.

-5. A covert investigative action may be suspended by the head of the Personal Data Protection Service through an electronic control system if:

-a) an electronic copy of the judge's ruling granting authorisation to carry out a covert investigative action under Article 143^{1} (1)(a) of this Code, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by Article $143^{3}(5^{1})$ of this Code;

-b) a copy of the judge's ruling granting authorisation to carry out a covert investigative action under Article $143^{1}(1)(a)$ of this Code, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by c) an electronic copy of a prosecutor's resolution, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by Article $143^{3}(6^{2})$ of this Code;
+- 1. A decision to terminate a covert investigative action shall be made by a prosecutor upon application of an investigator, or on his/her own initiative.
+A prosecutor shall immediately notify a state body with an appropriate authority about the decision to terminate a covert investigative action, which will terminate the covert investigative action immediately after the decision is made. - 2.
+A covert investigative action shall be terminated if: - a) a specific objective provided for by a ruling authorising a covert investigative action has been accomplished; - b) circumstances are discovered that confirm that the specific objective provided for by the ruling on the given covert investigative action cannot be achieved due to objective reasons, or the carrying out of the covert investigative action is no longer essential to the investigation; - c) the investigation and/or criminal prosecution is terminated; - d) there is no more legal ground for carrying out a covert investigative action. - 3.
+If the period for carrying out a covert investigative action expires, or the grounds for suspending a covert investigative action is not removed within three days after it was suspended, a state body with an appropriate authority shall terminate the covert investigative action upon the expiry of the period specified in this paragraph. - 4.
+If the court recognises as unlawful a covert investigative action commenced in the case of urgent necessity, or the 48-hour period specified in a resolution on carrying out a covert investigative action commenced in the case of urgent necessity expires, a state body with an appropriate authority shall, upon receiving the court ruling, terminate the covert investigative action upon the expiry of the 48-hour period for carrying out a covert investigative action commenced immediately or in the case of urgent necessity. - 5.
+A covert investigative action may be suspended by the head of the Personal Data Protection Service through an electronic control system if: - a) an electronic copy of the judge's ruling granting authorisation to carry out a covert investigative action under Article 143 (1)(a) of this Code, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by Article 143(5) of this Code; - b) a copy of the judge's ruling granting authorisation to carry out a covert investigative action under Article $143^{1}(1)(a)$ of this Code, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by Article $143^{3}(5)$ of this Code, in tangible (documentary) form; - c) an electronic copy of a prosecutor's resolution, which contains only requisites and an operative part, has not been forwarded to him/her in the manner prescribed by Article $143^3(6^2)$ of this Code;

-Article 1433(5) of this Code, in tangible (documentary) form;